 ARC follows the Treasury guidelines for the EFT and Prompt Payment reports for its customers.
-ARC accountants or lead accounting technicians prepare these reports on a monthly basis.
-Supervisory accountants review these reports before submission.
-Treasury also requires that a customer agency representative sign the Prompt Payment reports.
+ARC prepares these reports on a monthly basis.
+Independent accountants review these reports before submission.
+Treasury also requires that a Customer Agency representative sign the Prompt Payment reports.